 Proposal Budget Basics

-The budget should reflect the best estimate of the costs requested to conduct the work outlined in other sections of the proposal.
+When a budget is required by the sponsor, the budget should reflect the best estimate of the costs requested to conduct the work outlined in other sections of the proposal.
 Because proposal budgets are only estimates of what the project will cost in the future, and rates and costs do vary over time, the principal investigator (PI) should be aware that future budget adjustments may be necessary during the life of the award, and such adjustments may require sponsor approval obtained through SPO.